 2. Application Requirements

-Certificants who are current with their continuing education and supervision (BCaBA) requirements (prorated to the month of request) may elect inactive status at any time.
+Certificants who are current with their continuing education requirements (prorated to the month of request) may elect inactive status at any time.
 Inactive certificants will complete an application and pay a one-time, inactive request fee of $50.

 3. Reactivation Requirements

-Individuals who have inactive status will be listed as inactive in the Certificant Registry and will not be verified as having active BACB certification.
-These individuals may refer to their credential as “BCBA-D (Inactive),” “BCBA (Inactive),” or “BCaBA (Inactive).”
-An inactive certificant is strictly prohibited from practicing or billing as a BCBA, BCBA-D or BCaBA.
+Individuals who have inactive status will be listed as inactive in the certificant registry and will not be verified as having active BACB certification.
+These individuals may refer to their credential as “BCBA-D (Inactive)” or “BCBA (Inactive).”
+An inactive certificant is strictly prohibited from practicing or billing as a BCBA or BCBA-D.